venkatchittoor/sales-intelligence-pipeline/README.md

 - **Databricks SQL** — serverless analytics on cloud storage
 - **AI/BI Genie** — plain English querying over the Delta table
 - **Medallion Architecture** — governed data storage pattern

 ---

-## How Claude Code Was Used

-This entire pipeline was built using **Claude Code** — Anthropic's agentic coding tool — via natural language prompts in the terminal.
-No code was written manually.

-Example prompt used:
-> *"Create a Python project for a Databricks sales intelligence demo with ingestion, SQL analytics, and AI insights."*

-Claude Code generated all files, fixed bugs autonomously, and explained every change — demonstrating AI-assisted data engineering at its best.

----